Memorable Manitobans: Andrew Lorne Campbell (1920-2014)

 Lawyer, community activist.

-Born at Winnipeg in 1920, a son of Arnold Campbell and Petrina Wilson, brother of A. Lorne Campbell, he graduated from United College then attended the Manitoba Law School.
+Born at Winnipeg on 18 September 1920, son of Arnold Campbell and Petrina Flora Isabel Wilson (1892-1974), he graduated from United College then attended the Manitoba Law School.
 He interrupted his education to serve in the Royal Canadian Artillery during the Second World War, participating in the D-Day invasion of Juno Beach.
-He later continued his affiliation with the army as a Governor of the Canadian Corps of Commissionaires (Manitoba Division).
+He later continued his affiliation with the Army as a Governor of the Canadian Corps of Commissionaires (Manitoba Division).

 Returning to Manitoba after his military service, he completed his legal training and was called to the Manitoba Bar in 1947.
 He practiced successively with the firms of Kelly and Campbell; Campbell and Haig; Campbell, Kelly and Mercury; and Aikins, MacAulay and Thorvaldson.
 He was made a Queen’s Counsel (1960), was President (1960-1961) of the Manitoba Bar Association, President (1966-1967) and Life Bencher (1967-2014) of the Law Society of Manitoba, and President of the Canadian Bar Association (1970-1971).
 He retired from law practice in 2005.